Quantum resources of quantum and classical variational methods: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this work we set-up the framework to reconcile classical simulatability notions of quantum resource theory with the formalism of classical variational techniques.
+In this work we set up the framework to reconcile classical simulatability notions of quantum resource theory with the formalism of classical variational techniques.
 We used non-stabilizerness, a quantity that measure how far is a given state from being classically simulatable in a sense of Gottesmann-Knill theorem, as a figure of merit for quality of classical variational approximation of a quantum state.
-Specifically, we assessed non-stablizerness expressivity for three qualitatively different types of variational ansätz: tensor networks, neural networks and variational quantum circuits.
+Specifically, we assessed non-stablizerness expressivity for three qualitatively different types of variational ansätze: tensor networks, neural networks and variational quantum circuits.

 We found, that when comparing the best model (in terms of energy performance) for each method with exact diagonalization, on average, there is a general trend for better energy to correspond to better approximation in non-stabilizerness.
 This is an encouraging observation that suggests that the state reconstructed as a result of classical variational procedure has a complexity structure that represents the exact quantum solution reasonably well.
 At the same time, we immediately noted that this correspondence is far from straightforward and universal.
 For example, an RBM constructed to share the symmetry of the Hamiltonian led to ground states with up to four orders of magnitude higher accuracy in non-stabilizerness than a conventional RBM, with no change in the energy accuracy.